voltraco/docs/desktop/introduction.md

 -   .rpm
 -   .tar.gz

-TODO
 How to install with .AppImage:

-1. Download the `.AppImage` file.
+1. Download the `.AppImage` file from [voltra.co/desktop/linux](https://voltra.co/desktop/linux)
-2. Navigate to your Downloads folder and double-click the `.AppImage` to open. etc.
+2. Right click on the downloaded .appimage file and select Properties.
+3. In the Permissions tab, check the box that says “Allow executing file as program”.
+4. Double-click the file to run.

 ## Welcome Screen
 After downloading and opening Voltra, you will see the Welcome screen.
 If you have already created a Voltra account, you may **Sign In** now.
 If you are a new user, skip to **Create Account**.